Quantum-Game/qg-encyclopedia/README.md

 Element and concept encyclopedia for [Quantum Game with Photons](https://quantumgame.io/) (see [github.com/Quantum-Game](https://github.com/Quantum-Game/) for code).

-All text is on CC BY license by [Chiara Decaroli](https://maperseguirvirtute.wordpress.com/), [Piotr Migdał](https://p.migdal.pl/) and other contributors..
+All text is on CC BY license by [Chiara Decaroli](https://maperseguirvirtute.wordpress.com/), [Piotr Migdał](https://p.migdal.pl/) and other contributors.

 All images are on their own licenses.